-- Political science
+- Political Science

-What Can You Do With Your Degree?
+What Can You Do with Your Degree?

 - Public service

-- Government and diplomacy
+- Government and foreign service

 - Nonprofit organizations